 If you are taking on an endurance event for the first time, it can get quite daunting quite quickly.
 I can help you through my own experiences of multi-day long distance events, as well as my experiences of training many others - together we can form a plan to build endurance and make you stronger and ally this with a nutritional strategy to get you through your challenge however long it is.

 Or are you just frustrated that you've hit a plateau in your running.
 Your training just as hard and putting in the work but you just don't seem to be seeing the improvements.
 Be that your 5km time, your 10km time, half marathon, whatever your thing is - it's a good thing to crave improvements

 Obviously, we generally go out of our way to not get injured!
 But every now and there we come across variables that we just couldn't account for and end up having to take a little bit of time off to get back to full strength.

 If you've got a long term issue, there really is no reason why myself and your physio can't team up together to get you through it, or i could just take over when your Physio has done all they can.
 Of course, it completely depends on how acute (or Chronic) your injury is but there's always something that can be done.

-Every Tuesday evening we gather at 6.15/6.25pm.
+Every Tuesday evening we meet at 6.15pm.
+Every Friday lunchtime at 1pm.
 It's only £5 per session; sounds cheap, but it certainly isn't easy...
 Your first session is still FREE!!!
 Please contact me for more details - post Covid things can change!
 It's an hour of hard work, but it gets results!